 A. Pärt: Silouan’s Song / Festina Lente für Orchester Trisagion / Cantus in memoriam Benjamin Britten für Orchester Stabat Mater / Berliner Messe für Chor und Orchester G. F. Händel: Concerto grosso op.
 6 no. 5 for orchestra / Dixit Dominus for soloists, choir and orchestra

-PHANTASM, an award-winning consort of viols, was founded in 1994 by Laurence Dreyfus.
+Phantasm, an award-winning consort of viols, was founded in 1994 by Laurence Dreyfus.
 The ensemble quickly set a new standard for consort playing internationally both in the depth of its interpretations and its commitment to flawless string technique.

 The winner of three Gramophone Awards among other prominent citations, the consort has travelled the world over, performing on concert series and in festivals throughout Europe, the Americas and Asia.
 Phantasm’s performances and over 20 recordings have garnered steady praise with critics singling out their ‘intensity and homogeneity of tone and their acuity to the music’s ever-active emotional flux’.
 Their most recent honours are the 2017 Gramophone Award for Early Music and the 2017 Diapason d’or de l’année bestowed for their recording of Dowland’s Lachrimae.